DrStrangeloovee/syshard-lab-protocol/main.typ

 We don't install any additional software besides the default system tools and the SSH server and finally finish the installation by setting the location of the GRUB bootloader and rebooting into the newly installed system.
 #parbreak()
+The only account present by default is the superuser _root_.
+In addition, we've created a non-privileged user named _syshard_ for day-to-day operations and this account does not belong to the sudoers group and therefore cannot perform any administrative tasks without first elevating to root.
+To enable _Ansible_ to connect via SSH to the target system we are creating a key pair and transfer the public key to it.
+While this process could be automated with Ansible too it would require another dependency (_sshpass_#footnote("https://anto.online/ssh-connection-type-with-passwords-you-must-install-the-sshpass-program/")) on the remote system to be able to pass the needed SSH password to login and, it was therefore decided to just manually copy the key once and afterward be able to have _Ansible_ connect via SSH keys.
+#parbreak()
 This is a good moment to take a snapshot as this marks the point of Ansible taking over and automating the rest of the system installation.

 == Analysis objectives & Questions
 // TODO: extend description to what software will be installed/used for what purpose, how these will be configured, at the end of the chapter questions or goal of the analysis (what we intend to find out)/what we explore
 // The list below should be extended a little more
+//

++ *Security updates management*
+  - *Objective:* Ensure the system remains up-to-date with the latest security patches.
+  - *Question:* Can we fully automate security updates and verify that critical patches are applied?
++ *Linux Baseline hardening* (according to the _DevSec Hardening Framework_#footnote("https://dev-sec.io/"))
+  - *Objective:* Apply well known security recommendations for a Debian 12 host.
+This includes reducing the attack surface & applying secure configurations.
+  - *Question:* Which results will a security audit still find which would require immediate attention?

 + *Security updates management*
   - *Objective:* Ensure the system remains up-to-date with the latest security patches.